 Serve in a coconut bowl!
 For some reason, smoothie bowls do not melt as fast when they are served in a coconut bowl rather than a glass or porcelain bowl.

-Frequently asked questions about my super thick strawberry smoothie bowl.
+Frequently asked questions about my super thick no banana strawberry smoothie bowl.

 What kind of milk is best in smoothie bowls?